Tasting in the time of COVID…

 The nose promised all manner of sherried goodness, with plenty of rich enticements in the form of fruit and spice.
 However, this didn’t really carry through on the palate, where a somewhat dessicated mouthfeel and only sporadically expressive flavors left me wanting more.
 There were no flaws or off notes here, just an overall sense of some empty spots or missing pieces.

-This was revealed to be the 18 year old, which carries a retail price of $120 and is bottled at 43%.
+This was revealed to be the 18 year old, which carries a retail price of $120, is bottled at 43%and now retails for $177.99 via Shared Pour.
 Interestingly, I thought the prior dram brought more flavor and a better overall mouthfeel, despite a few percentage points lower ABV.
 The “double cask matured” description is more convincing here, as I am getting more classic sherry cask notes, though the overall presentation lacks in comparison.
 Combined with the nearly +50% price premium compared to the 16 year old, I am docking this a point.

 I love when this happens: a lower age statement with a lower cost bests its elder at a price premium.
 Adding to the fun is that the former was presented at the legal minimum 40% while the latter, though a far cry from cask strength, was at least nominally higher in potency.
 This is a case in which the blind tasting format, despite its many potential pitfalls, allowed for these to be evaluated without preconception, and with pleasantly surprising results.

 As for the event overall: I think the blind tasting, combined with the friendly competition, worked well in this instance.
 Rather than passively absorbing someone else’s sales pitch, I was forced to engage my critical faculties and form my own opinions about what I was tasting.
 Separate from the result, this created a much more interactive experience, paradoxically so considering the technological barrier separating me from the hosts and other participants.